Liopleurodon: Research history

 In a 2001 dissertation, Leslie F. Noè argued that L. pachydeirus was not diagnostic, and that L. ferox was the only valid species of Liopleurodon.
 The teeth of mounted skeleton in Tübingen, which Tarlo had attributed to L. pachydeirus, showed distinctive characteristics of L. ferox, indicating that cervical vertebrae are not useful for differentiating species, as argued by David S. Brown in 1981.
 While Tarlo had considered differences in tooth morphology to be diagnostic, Noè instead considered it to be individual variation.
 Noè also removed L. macromerus and L. rossicus from the genus, citing differences in tooth shape and mandibular symphysis length.
 The former species was tentatively placed back in Pliosaurus, while the latter was thought to warrant a new genus.

-Liopleurodon fossils have been found mainly in England and France.
-Fossil specimens that are contemporary (Callovian-Kimmeridgian) with those from England and France referrable to Liopleurodon are known from Germany.
-In 2013, Roger Benson and colleagues considered both "L." macromerus and "L." rossicus to belong to Pliosaurus.
+As mentioned previously, Liopleurodon fossils have been found mainly in England and France.
+Contemporary fossil specimens referrable to Liopleurodon, dating from the Callovian to the Kimmeridgian, are also known from Germany.
+Based on the observations previously provided by Noè, Espen Knutsen reassigned both L. macromerus and L. rossicus to Pliosaurus in his 2012 revision of the genus.
+The following year, Roger Benson and colleagues agreed with Knutsen's classification, but regarded the species P. macromerus as a nomen dubium due to the absence of a formally designated neotype.
 They also considered Liopleurodon to be restricted to the Middle Jurassic.
 In 2015, Jair Israel Barrientos-Lara and colleagues described two pliosaurid fossils found near the town of Tlaxiaco in Oaxaca, Mexico.
 These fossils were extracted from Kimmeridgian deposits in the Sabinal Formation, and one of them, the partial front end of a snout, was attributable to Liopleurodon, though the researchers considered the remains too fragmentary to provide a species-level identification.
-Liopleurodon grossouvrei, although synonymized with Pliosaurus andrewsi by most authors, was considered to potentially be a distinct genus in its own right by Davide Foffa and colleagues in 2018, given its differences from P. andrewsi and Liopleurodon ferox.
+L. grossouvrei, although synonymized with "Pliosaurus" andrewsi by most authors, was considered to potentially be a distinct genus in its own right by Davide Foffa and colleagues in 2018, given its differences from "P." andrewsi and Liopleurodon ferox.
 Madzia and colleagues in 2022 noted that the fact that Liopleurodon was named based on a single tooth of dubious distinctiveness is problematic, and that a more complete neotype may need to be designated to preserve the stability of L. ferox.
 They also stated that further study of the taxon was needed to confirm that the supposed differences between L. ferox and L. pachydeirus were indeed due to individual variation.
+In 2024, Peggy Vincent and coauthors described a partial postcranial skeleton that was discovered in 1979 in a since-abandoned quarry in Saint-Laon, France.
+Like the holotype tooth, this skeleton, informally termed as the 'Thouarsais specimen', also comes from sedimentary layers dating from the Callovian.
+Measuring around 3.2 m long as preserved, the fossil is among the most complete Liopleurodon postcranial skeletons known and the most complete French specimen.